-PAFR

-Popular Annual Financial Report.
-A condensed presentation of financial data from the ACFR, intended to be readily accessible and easily understandable to the general public and other interested parties without a background in public finance.

-PAL Police Athletic League

-PAWP Parsons Avenue Water Plant

-Performance indicators are the means by which an objective can be judged to have been achieved or not achieved.

-Performance Indicators are therefore tied to goals and objectives and serve percentage.

-Indicators are, therefore, tied to goals and objectives and serve simply as a "yardstick" by which to measure the degree of success in goal achievement.
-Performance indicators are quantitative tools and are usually expressed as a rate, ratio, or
+Performance Indicators (or Measures) Performance indicators are the means by which an objective can be judged to have been achieved or not achieved.
+Indicators are therefore tied to goals and objectives and serve simply as "yardstick" by which to measure the degree of success in goal achievement.
+Performance indicators are quantitative tools and are usually expressed as a rate, ratio, or percentage.
+Personnel Services Items of expenditures in the operating budget for salaries and wages paid for services performed by city employees, as well as the fringe benefit costs associated with city employment.
+Principal The original amount of a debt on which interest is calculated.
+Pro Forma A projected or estimated statement that presents the future financial position of a fund if present trends continue or certain assumptions hold true.
+Program A group of related activities to accomplish a major service or core business function for which the city is responsible.

-Personnel Services

-Items of expenditures in the operating budget for salaries and wages paid for services performed by city employees, as well as the fringe benefit costs associated with city employment.

-Principal

-The original amount of a debt on which interest is calculated.

-Pro Forma

-A projected or estimated statement that presents the future financial position of a fund if present trends continue or certain assumptions hold true.

-Program

-A group of related activities to accomplish a major service or core business function for which the city is responsible.
 A program is typically part of a division within a department, but can cross department and/or fund lines as well.

-Property Tax

-A tax levied on the assessed value of real property.
+Property Tax A tax levied on the assessed value of real property.
 This tax is also known as an ad valorem tax.

-Proprietary Fund

-In government accounting, is a business-like fund of a state or local government.
+Proprietary Fund In governmental accounting, is a business-like fund of a state or local government.
 Examples of proprietary funds include enterprise funds and internal service funds.
 Enterprise funds provide goods or services to the general public for a fee.
 Internal service funds account for goods and services provided by one department or agency to another department or agency of the governmental unit (or to other governmental units) on a cost-reimbursement basis.

-PSAP

-Public Safety Answering Point

-Public-Private Partnerships

-A government service or private business venture which is funded and operated through a partnership of government and one or more private sector companies.
+PSAP Public Safety Answering Point Public-Private Partnerships A government service or private business venture which is funded and operated through a partnership of government and one or more private sector companies.
+Purchase Power An expenditure in the electrical division in the Department of Utilities that refers to the purchasing of wholesale electricity.

-Public Safety Wellness Center To provide comprehensive mental health and wellness support to the dedicated personnel in the city's Police and Fire Divisions.

-Purchase Power

-An expenditure in the electrical division in the Department of Utilities that refers to the purchasing of wholesale electricity.
 The division must purchase wholesale electricity since the city does not generate its own.